 There are a number of simple ways to save water around the house.

 Approximately 40% of the average household's water is used outdoors and in the garden.
 Have a look at Council's Planting Guide to find plants which have evolved to handle our local conditions and require less water.

-Australia has a mandatory water efficiency labeling and standards (WELS).
+Australia has a mandatory water efficiency labelling and standards (WELS).
 The scheme applies to showerheads, washing machines, toilets, dishwashers and some types of taps.
 You can tell at a glance how water efficient the product is - the more stars on the label, the more water efficient the product.
 For more information about the WELS scheme visit http://www.waterrating.gov.au/

-There is also a waterwise labeling scheme in place for outdoor household products.
+There is also a waterwise labelling scheme in place for outdoor household products.
 When shopping for your outdoor water saving products keep an eye out for the 'Smart Approved WaterMark' logo.
 Alternatively visit http://www.smartwatermark.org/ for more information.